-This page is based on a contribution from Dan Glimne, plus further information from Mike Paine and Johanna Kristoffersen.
+This page is based on a contribution from Dan Glimne, plus further information from Mike Paine, Johanna Kristoffersen and Carl Svensson.

 Note: This page is not about the version of Bridge called Chicago (which you can find on the Bridge page) nor about the American Poker variation Chicago.
-This page is about a card game called Chicago which is currently popular in Sweden, especially in the Östergötland area, southwest of Stockholm.
+This page is about a Swedish card game called Chicago which now played throughout the country, though when this page was first published in 1996 it was said to be especially popular in the Östergötland area, southwest of Stockholm.